SarSanHer/Master-Thesis/Quality_control/Data_analysis.md

 #### d) het
 It creates a list of the heterozygous haploid genotypes found in our samples.
 The output is a tab separated file in which the 6th column contains the Method-of-moments F coefficient estimate.
 This estimate predicts the likehood of the observed homozygosity given the expected  homozygosity for a random dataset.
+We can compurte the average heterozygosity of the population in the control samples and compare it to the case samples to detect inbreeding in the sample population.

      awk '{ total += $6 } END { print total/NR }' ctrl.het
+     awk '{ total += $6 } END { print total/NR }' case.het